Big Toe Pain also known as Hallux rigidus is very common in individuals starting around age 40.

 Hallux rigidus is a disorder of the joint that is located at the base of the big toe.
-When this toe gets stiff and painful it becomes increasingly harder to move and bend.
+When the toe becomes stiff and painful it also becomes increasingly harder to move and bend.
 Hallux rigidus is actually a form of degenerative arthritis and if it is not addressed will gradually become more painful with time.

 It is important to see a podiatrist if you are experiencing any pain in your big toe joint.
-Alot of times bunions can be mistaken for this disorder and both require very different treatments.
+Many times a bunion can be mistaken for this disorder, however, both require very different treatments.

-Because hallux rigidus is a progressive condition, the toe’s motion decreases as time goes on.
-In its beginning stages Doctors refer to this disorder as hallux limitus, however; as the joint stiffens more and range of motion gradually decreases, the toe is referred to as a “frozen joint” or “rigidus”.
+As hallux rigidus is a progressive condition, the toe’s joint range of motion decreases as time goes on.
+In the early stages, Doctors refer to this disorder as hallux limitus, however; as the joint stiffens more and range of motion gradually decreases, the toe is referred to as a “frozen joint” or “rigidus”.

 Symptoms of Hallux rigidus include (but are not limited to):

-- Pain in the big toe during use (doing any activity)
+- Pain in the big toe during use or activity

 - Aggravation by cold, damp weather

-- Lack of range of motion in the toe
+- Decrease or lack of range of motion in the toe joint

 - Swelling and inflammation